s-nandula/anusha-saachi-DSC180-Quarter2-Project/README.md

     Email: tdmstudio@clarivate.com
     PW:  UCSDproject2024
 4. Head to Workbench #1230
-5. Run the Run_This.ipynb notebook (note the first search after starting the kernel may be slow, but it should speed up subsequently)
+5. Run the ```Run_This.ipynb``` notebook (note: the first search after starting the kernel may be slow, but it should speed up subsequently)
 6. When prompted, enter your query and wait for the system to process and return an answer.

 # Files Description
-constants.py: Contains the configuration constants for the model, tokenizer, and persistence directory paths. utils.py: Provides utility functions for initializing embeddings, vector database, language model, and the QA pipeline. main.py: The main script that brings together all components to process user queries and generate answers.
+- constants.py: Contains the configuration constants for the model, tokenizer, and persistence directory paths.
+- utils.py: Provides utility functions for initializing embeddings, vector database, language model, and the QA pipeline.
+- main.py: The main script that brings together all components to process user queries and generate answers.
-Run_This.ipynb: A Jupyter notebook designed to demonstrate the project's functionality in an interactive environment.
+- Run_This.ipynb: A Jupyter notebook designed to demonstrate the project's functionality in an interactive environment.
+- README.md: A Markdown file providing an overview of the project, including its purpose, how to set it up, and how to use it.
+- website: A folder containing the files/code used to set up the website.
+- Previous Iterations: A folder containing the previous methodology, notebooks used to test technologies, and former versions of the tool.
+    - Data_Cleaning_Trial_Dummy_Data.ipynb: A  notebook that  focuses on experimenting with data-cleaning techniques using dummy data.
+    - Llamas-test-Notebook.ipynb: This notebook is a test of the 'llamas' LLM to experiment with the package.
+    - Previous_Methodology_Create_Embeddings.ipynb: A notebook detailing a previous methodology for creating embeddings.
+    - Previous_Methodology_Search.ipynb: This notebook demonstrates the former end-to-end methodology using previously created embeddings.
+ - Current Workflow: The files outline/display the current methodology/workflow.
+    - Create_Chroma_DB.ipynb: A Jupyter notebook used for creating a chroma vector database from article files.
+    - RAG_Pipeline (1).ipynb: A notebook implementing the Retrieval-Augmented Generation (RAG) Pipeline for generating answers by combining a retrieval search with a generative model.
+    - SQLite-Database-Creation.ipynb: This notebook is responsible for the creation and initialization of an SQLite database for articles and metadata.

 # Website

 https://saachishenoy.github.io/Capstone-Website/index.html

-## Requirements
-1) Python 3
-2) Libraries listed in search.py and End-to-End--Database-Creation.py